-How do I invoke my Lambda function using a cross-account Kinesis stream?
+How do I invoke a Lambda function using a cross-account Kinesis stream?

 Lambda doesn't currently support cross-account triggers from Kinesis or any stream-based sources.

-As a workaround, you can use a "poller" Lambda function in the same account as the Kinesis stream (account A) to invoke a "processor" Lambda function in the other account (account B).
+As a workaround, you can create a "poller" Lambda function in the same account as the Kinesis stream (account 1).
+Then, configure the function to invoke a second "processor" Lambda function in the other account (account 2).

-Warning: This configuration removes many of the benefits of using Kinesis Data Streams, such as sequential ordering and blocking of records within a shard.
-We recommend using this workaround only if your application doesn't need those features.
+Warning: This configuration removes many of the benefits of using Kinesis Data Streams.
+You can't block records or create sequential ordering within a shard after completing this procedure.
+It's a best practice to use this workaround only if your application doesn't need those features.

-- Create a Lambda function in account A with an execution role.
+1. Create a Lambda function in account 1 that includes an execution role.

 Important: When you create the event source mapping, make sure that the Lambda function and the Kinesis stream are in the same account.

-Give it permissions to invoke (using the lambda:InvokeFunction action) the Lambda function in the same account (account B).
+- Give the invocation role permissions to invoke (using the lambda:InvokeFunction action) the "processor" Lambda function in account 2.

-Edit the trust relationship to allow the execution role in account A to assume the invocation role.
+- Edit the trust relationship to allow the "poller" Lambda function's execution role in account 1 to assume the invocation role in account 2.

-For more information, see Identity-based IAM policies for AWS Lambda and Creating a role to delegate permissions to an AWS service.
+For more information, see Identity-based IAM policies for AWS Lambda.
+Also, Creating a role to delegate permissions to an AWS service.

-Note: To determine the SDK method to call, see the SDK documentation for your runtime.
+Note: To determine the appropriate SDK method to call, see the SDK documentation for your runtime.

-- Configure a dead-letter queue (DLQ) for the function in account B. This allows you to investigate or retry any missed events in case of a function error.
+3. Configure a dead-letter queue (DLQ) for the function in account 2.
+This allows you to investigate or retry any missed events if a function error occurs.